moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 - [Resources](#resources)
 - [License](#license)

-:warning: This service is in beta :warning: Read on to find out more or get in touch at the [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) channel.
+⚠️ This service is in beta ⚠️ Read on to find out more or get in touch at the [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) channel.

 # What is Create a Derived Table?